hoardinghopes/embodying-buber/src/posts/A new start.md

 The year ended with a week-long camp at Sennybridge military base in Wales.
 The local cadet force had been volunteered to be our enemy, and we had to track them down.
 We marched over the hills, ambushed random adults walking their dogs, set up tin-can tripwire perimeters around overnight camps.
 We were the only visiting school force to capture one of the local militia's team to their admiration (they caught 7 of us, and fed us hot tea and baked beans on toast).

-This was the early 1980s.
+This was mid 1980s.
 Britain had recently re-discovered its military pride through removing Argentinian forces from the Falkland Islands.
 It was a conflict that momentarily brought a very divided country together - flags flew everywhere, people happily sang the national anthem and cheered on _our boys_.

 Our small school force, out in Welsh moorland, was engaging in the same life-and-death conflict with the Welsh lads (until they gave us the tea, then we were best mates), even to the extend of re-enacting the final action of the Falklands Conflict: the Battle of Goose Green[^fn-goosegreen].